 Natural Arthritis Pain Relief

 Natural arthritis pain relief treatment is now an alternative choice for millions of Americans when conventional therapies are of concern or have not provided acceptable results.
-Natural remedies for arthritis not only can ease arthritis pain and swelling, they target and seek to repair the cause of pain.
+Natural remedies for arthritis not only may ease arthritis pain and swelling, in some cases they target and seek to repair the cause of pain.

-Plant-based herbal natural arthritis pain relief products not only manage symptoms, they promote the rebuilding of cartilage or damaged tissue at the pain source.
+Plant-based herbal natural arthritis pain relief products not only manage symptoms, they some studies suggest they promote the rebuilding of cartilage or damaged tissue at the pain source.
 Our bodies efficiently assimilate plant ingredients found in dietary supplements as nutrients.
 By contrast, the body doesn’t recognize synthetic drugs as food--drugs have little or no nutrient value at the cellular level.

 There’s one caution, however--not all natural dietary supplements are equal.
 Be careful to choose high quality supplements.